CalebEverett/pysgd/README.md

 The `pysgd` package contains a function that performs various stochastic gradient descent algorithms.
 The function accepts data, an objective function, a gradient descent adaptation and algorithm hyperparameters as its arguments.

+The intention of this package is to present reasonably efficient, working algorithms that are easy to understand.

+The code is structured with one main function, `sgd`, one class, `Objective`, and modules for adaptations and objective functions. `sgd` creates an `Objective` instance using any data supplied and the adaptation and objective function modules specified.
+The objective functions include both gradient and cost functions The gradient functions accept `theta` and `batch` batch as arguments and the cost functin accepts `theta` and `data`.
+The adaptations are set up as decorated generator functions that accept `params` and `grad_fun` as arguments. `params` is a dict of hyperparameters and `grad_fun` is a gradient function. `Objective` creates the gradient generator and cost function, injecting batches and data as required, which are then used in the main gradient descent algorithm in `sgd`.

+The package is structured to facilitate the inclusion of additional algorithms with minimal additional boilerplate.
+Additional objective functions and gradient adaptations can be added by following the basic form of the included ones and placing them in their respective folders.

 ```
 pysgd
 |   `-- __init__.py